-Words in green are hyperlinks to entry forms or contacts' e-mails.
+- Next chess events.
+Words in green are hyperlinks to pdf entry form, congress website, or contact's e-mail.

-Throughout the season.
-Volunteers are required by Chess in Schools & Communities
+- Volunteers required for Chess in Schools & Communities

 For older news items, use the "Worcs Chess News" menu button on the left.